citp/privacy-policy-historical/g/go/gol/goldmoney.com.md

 ## Contact Information

-You can contact us by writing us at the address below or by contacting our [Relationship Management team](http://www.goldmoney.com/contact).
+You can contact us by writing us at the address below or by contacting our [customer support team](https://www.goldmoney.com/contact).

-Jersey Office Address
 Net Transactions Limited
 1st Floor
 32 Commercial Street